department-of-veterans-affairs/va.gov-team/products/identity/Products/Product Briefs/Login SLA.md

 ## What's In Scope:
+* Service Level Objectives
+  * How we will display the SLO dashboards to other teams
+  * How we will display the SLO dashboards to Veterans.
 * Service Level Agreements
   * How we will publish the agreements to other teams.
-  * How we will publish the agreements to Veterans
+  * How we will publish the agreements to Veterans.